ercaneray/rcn-server/README.md

-# RCN Inventory Management Project - Server Side
+# RCN Inventory Management Project - Server Side - MERN Stack
 ## Overview
 This project is an inventory management system designed to help businesses keep track of their stock levels, orders, and suppliers.
 It provides a user-friendly interface for managing inventory items, tracking stock levels, and generating reports.